 The ways in which historical sources treat contradictions between traditions is very different from that of the Gospels, and we can see clear methodology in the former category and uncritical, omniscient forms of narration in the latter .

 3. Authorial Presence in the Narrative

-“I myself knew nothing of Galba, of Otho, or of Vitellius, either from benefits or from injuries.
-I would not deny that my elevation was begun by Vespasian, augmented by Titus, and still further advanced by Domitian; but those who profess inviolable truthfulness must speak of all without partiality and without hatred.”
+I myself was not acquainted with Galba, Otho, or Vitellius, either by profit or injury.
+I would not deny that my rank was first elevated by Vespasian, then raised by Titus, and still further increased by Domitian; but to those who profess unaltered truth, it is requisite to speak neither with partisanship nor prejudice.

 4. Education Level of the Audience

 While a high school-level education in history is universally taught to inhabitants of modern Western nations (still not as well as I would like), historical writing was very exclusive in antiquity.
 In order to fully evaluate and appreciate historical prose, one had to be educated, literate, trained in oratory, and skilled at critical thinking.
 Authors writing to such an audience had to demonstrate their research ability, credentials, and methodology.
 As scholar Pheme Perkins (Oxford Annotated Bible, pg.
 1743) explains, “Greco-Roman biographies were addressed to a social and literary elite, which may explain why the Gospels, addressed to a much broader audience, do not match them very closely.”